 - TGFß3: A gene variant that, among other things, converts inflammatory T Cells into anti-inflammatory T-Cells

 Research into exosomes is happening for a number of purposes; male and female sexual functioning/revitalization, joint regeneration, and facials.
 Studies into their viability for biomarkers, Lyme disease treatments, and rheumatoid arthritis (RA) are also being looked into.
-Exosomes from follicular stem cells, the logic goes, facilitate hair growth.
+Exosomes from follicular stem cells, the logic goes, facilitate hair growth and can help prevent hair loss.

 Nutrition vs. Signaling